bihor/fp_masterquiz/README.md

 - Breaking: myquizpoll-import-task removed.

 Version 3.1:
-- Setting user.useQuizPid, noFormCheck and allowEdit added.
+- Setting user.useQuizPid, noFormCheck, random and allowEdit added.
 - Possibility added to move question from one quiz to another.
 - More Flexforms.